gogetdata/ggd-recipes/docs/source/list-file.rst

   **This allows one to store ggd data packages in one environment and access it from another.**

-The **name** field is the only required parameter for :code:`ggd list-files`, however, the other flags are provided to help reduce the search space and refine the final file list.
+The **name** field is the only required parameter for :code:`ggd get-files`, however, the other flags are provided to help reduce the search space and refine the final file list.

 Examples